Skip to Content

 With these supplies, you can grow any pepper variety from seed.
 However, it isn’t just as simple as popping a seed in the soil and waiting.
 Your plants will need the right amount of light, water, and nutrients, as well as close attention to catch any issues that arise.

 Banana peppers make wonderful potted plants, but they will need a fairly large container.
 If you have a raised bed or an in-ground garden, I would recommend starting there.
 You won’t need to water as much, and plants will need little or no fertilizer.
-Here are some benefits and drawbacks of each growing method:

-In ground plants require less maintenance once they are established.
+• In-ground plants require less maintenance once they are established.
 When mulched, the soil will stay moist much longer than potted plants.
 Also, rich garden soil rarely needs fertilizer for growing vegetables.
-However, in ground plants are tough to move once transplanted.
+However, in-ground plants are tough to move once transplanted.

 Once you have your plan, you are ready to start growing your banana peppers.
 The next step is sowing your seeds, so let’s get planting!